 Eligibility: Full-time faculty in the Humanities

 The Annis Chaikin Sorensen Award is an annual award presented to recognize an individual for his/her outstanding teaching in the humanities.
 The humanities disciplines include art, classics, communication studies, English, history, modern languages and literatures, journalism, libraries, music, philosophy, theatre arts, ROTC, museum, and members of the faculty in the athletic department and all units in the College of Architecture.
-Awardees will be recognized at The Laurels award reception.
+Awardees are recognized at The Laurels annual award reception.

 - Nomination letter from the nominee's chair: Please address the individual's success in teaching.
 It is especially helpful to reference student evaluations, classroom visits, or other peer-review activities (maximum 3 pages).

 - An endorsement from the nominee's college dean, in support of the individual's nomination.

 - Abbreviated curriculum vitae: Please include a listing of all courses taught in the last three years and highlight published works which took place while at the university.
 For multi-author materials, please specify your contributions (maximum 5 pages).

 - Self-reflection on teaching: Please provide a brief description of your teaching philosophy, work with curricular development (courses developed, modified, etc.), and engagement in department- or campus-level discussion on pedagogy (maximum 3 pages).

 The Annis Chaikin Sorensen Award was established to commemorate the legacy of Annis Chaikin Sorensen.